empowerai/fs-middlelayer-api/docs/permit-creation.md

 These steps define the process for creating a new permit type using Example Permit.

 1. Create Swagger Documentation.
-    1. Go to `src/api.json` and add the new `GET`, `PUT`, and `POST` route for the new Example Permit as shown below:
+    1. Go to the `src/api.json` swagger document file and add the new `GET`, `PUT`, and `POST` route for the new Example Permit as shown below:

         `/permits/applications/special-uses/commercial/example-permit/`

-    2. Add the relevant application form fields for these routes. </br>
+    2. Add the new permit form fields as properties to the API endpoints. </br>
         Example `GET` in `api.json`:

             /permits/applications/special-uses/commercial/example-permit{controlNumber}/: {